Updated 6th of Feb 2018

 The Power of Grassroots Mobilization

-Bernie Sanders was a good example of a campaign that had grassroots mobilization as one of its core tenets.
+One we harp on about a lot is Bernie Sanders.
+His 2016 bid was an excellent example of a campaign that had grassroots mobilization as one of its core tenets.
 Though he couldn’t be portrayed as an outsider, his origins in the second least populated state of Vermont did not place him as the obvious candidate to take on the powerhouse that was Hillary Clinton.
 Sanders has found huge success building a community from outside the political establishment.
 Focusing on securing small donations online, Sanders pushed hard through social media to build his support base.
 His march to Washington was inspirational and it was all thanks to his loyal and ever-expanding fan base.

 Building a strong community around your candidate is what elections are all about.
 Creating that enduring foundation has shown itself time and again to be just as, if not more important than, campaign funding.
 In the last twenty years, grassroots campaigns are showing us that if you nurture and grow a movement from the ‘idea’ stage, then it can achieve anything.
 Gathering that momentum makes you credible to the general public and, better yet, dangerous to your opposition.
 It shows that you worked tirelessly long before your name ever reached the ballot box.